-The following is the tale of Jehuda Loew ben Bezalel, chief Rabbi of the Jewish town in Prague (the capital of what was then Czechoslovakia), in the 16th Century.
-The Rabbi’s followers loved him so much he was known as the ‘Exalted One’.
+The following is the tale of Jehuda Loew ben Bezalel, chief Rabbi of the Jewish town in Prague (the capital of former Czechoslovakia), in the 16th Century.
+The Rabbi’s followers loved him so much they called him the ‘Exalted One’.

 In the year 1580 a fanatical priest named Thaddeus began to sow disharmony and discord in Prague, with the intention of disrupting peace and harmony by raising superstitious accusations of ritual murder against the people of the Jewish quarter.

 Rabbi Lowe learned of this.
 In a dream, he raised a question upwards, hoping to discover a solution to the problem of how to fight this new, evil enemy.